Selecting the Right Data Replication Software for Your Business

 There are a million reasons you might need a real-time data replication solution.
-Maybe you’re migrating applications to the cloud.
+Maybe you’re migrating applications to the cloud or looking for a hybrid cloud solution.
 Or maybe you’re implementing a real-time analytics solution.
 Or perhaps you need to synchronize systems maintained in geographically dispersed data centers on a 24/7 basis.
 Regardless of what’s driving the need, you’ll have to choose the right tool(s) for the job.
 The good news is you have choices.
 The bad news is you have to make a choice.
 No one said your job was easy!

 1. Define Requirements